This article includes the following topics:

 A DNS (Domain Name System) record contains information about your domain.
 For more information please visit the Wikipedia article on DNS Records.

-Specifically we are asking you add a Sender Policy Framework (SPF) record as a TXT DNS record.
+Specifically, we are asking you to add a Sender Policy Framework (SPF) record as a TXT DNS record.
 This is how we are going to authorize our domain to send emails as yours.
 You can find more information again on Wikipedia.

 Setting up the SPF record to authorize our domain to send emails as yours:

 - Helps your company's e-marketing campaigns work to their fullest potential.
 Adding this record will help with YOUR email delivery.

 - Helps prevent emails from going to spam.
 When a server receives a message appearing to come from one domain but actually coming from another without an SPF record authorizing the actual sender, emails can easily be flagged as Spam/Junk.

 - Helps our email servers' reputation.
 The success of email campaigns and other messaging somewhat depends on our servers' reputation throughout the internet.
 The more emails going to Spam and Junk the poorer our reputation.
 Since having our clients add a SPF record helps with this, it is to everyone's advantage using the CRM to have their SPF records updated as advised below.